smartheim/ui-maintenance/assets/contexthelp/rule.md

 <li style="background-color: #f3b7bd;padding:5px"><b>Action</b>: Defines what actions the Rule takes when it runs.
 This is optional (though the Rule won’t do anything) and there can be more than one Action.
 Actions are performed in the order they are connected.
 </ul>

-Just drag&drop the component from the list onto the grid pattern.
+Just drag&drop the component from the list onto the grid pattern or double click it.
-To remove a component, click the trash icon in the top-right of that component.

-## More actions/triggers
+### More &hellip;

 Certain [Add-ons](addons.html) add more actions and triggers to the table.

-## Use the filter

-Just type in your search term and while you type the component list reduces to found results.
-You can also use special search patterns like "type:trigger", "type:condition" or "type:action" to filter for the respective component type.

 ## Component configuration

 Usually a component requires configuration.
 A specific time trigger component for example requires you to enter the actual date/time.
 Click on the respective input field and edit the value.
 Some configurations cannot be performed inline.
 Click on the *Edit* button instead.

+#### Edit full

+By default there are only 2 configuration parameters shown.
+If a component requires more, it will show a button labeled "Edit full component".
+That allows you to edit the component in a zoomed in variant.

 ## Connect components